sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What is Strict equality operator ?
-Strict equality operator in JavaScript is represented by three equal signs '===', and it checks whether two values are not only equal in value, but also in type.
-If the types of the two values being compared are different, then the strict equality operator will return false.

-In Hinglish:
 JavaScript mein strict equality operator teen equal signs '===' se represent kiya jata hai, aur yeh check karta hai ki do values nahi sirf value mein equal hai, balki type mein bhi equal hai ya nahi.
 Agar do values ke types alag hai toh strict equality operator false return karega.